 Add desiccated coconut and roast for 1-2 minutes.
 Transfer the nuts and desiccated coconut into a bowl.

 In the same pan, add crumbled or grated khoya (mawa) and 2-3 tablespoons of milk.
-Roast on low - medium flame, 5-6 minutes or until it comes to soft ball consistency.
+Roast on low - medium flame, for 5-6 minutes or until it comes to soft ball consistency.
 Transfer the khoya into a bowl.

 Note: The stuffing should be moist and NOT dry, if required add 2-3 tablespoons of milk while cooking khoya.
-I have used the frozen khoya available in Asian / Indian grocery stores, and it tends to dry out.
-Therefore, adding couple of tablespoons of milk helps it retain its moisture.
+I have used the frozen khoya available in Asian or Indian grocery stores, and it tends to dry out.
+Therefore, adding a couple of tablespoons of milk helps it retain its moisture.

-You can also add some ghee to the prepared stuffing, if it seems dry.
+You can also add some ghee to the prepared stuffing if it seems dry.
 Do NOT add milk once the stuffing is prepared, as it will decrease the shelf life of gujiya.

 Remove any excess dough and keep it aside.

-Flip the discs bottom side up.
+Flip the disc's bottom side up.

 Apply some water around the edges of the dough.
 To shape the gujiya you can use any of the methods described below: